Heat equation from a deterministic dynamics

-The thermal diffusivity $D$ can be written differently.
+The thermal diffusivity $D$ can also be written differently.
 There is a kinetic expression that relates it to the dispersion relation of the harmonic lattice $\omega(k) = \sqrt{\omega_0^2 + 4\sin^2(\pi k)}$.
-In the kinetic limit the velocity of a \emph{phonon} of wavenumber $k$ is $\frac{\omega'(k)}{2\pi}$, and the diffusion coefficient is related to the kinetic energy of the phonons by (see Section 6 in \cite{Basile16} for more details)
+In the kinetic limit, the velocity of a \emph{phonon} of wave number $k$ is $\frac{\omega'(k)}{2\pi}$, and the diffusion coefficient is related to the kinetic energy of the phonons by (see Section 6 in \cite{Basile16} for more details)

 that is valid for a generic harmonic lattice.
 For nearest-neighbor interaction